Keyakizaka Develops Original Premium Beef from Superfood-fed Cattle

 Grand Hyatt Tokyo is proud to present Keyakizaka beef, an original beef developed by Keyakizaka’s chef de cuisine in collaboration with Takeuchi Farm in Akiruno, which is the only farm in Tokyo.
 Our chef’s vision was to produce a premium, one-of-a-kind beef to serve exclusively at Keyakizaka.
 The chef has brought his vision to life by taking the time to carefully monitor the process and care for the cattle by hand-making their special superfood feed as well as ensuring they are raised in a clean, stress-free environment.
 The thought behind the project was that if superfoods are good for humans, they must also be good for cows, thus resulting in a higher-quality beef.

-Menu / Price (subject to tax and a service charge)
+Menu / Price (Inc. tax / exc. service charge)

 ■À la carte